IMCA Stock Car: First era (1940s–70s)

 The division's roots began in the late 1940s.
 The first documented IMCA-sanctioned stock car race took place on May 30, 1949 at the Mid-America Fairgrounds in Topeka, Kansas.
 In its first season, 1949, the division ran approximately between twelve and fifteen races.
 Its unofficial season champion was Eddie Anderson.
 The first era of competition ran from 1949 until 1977, with a season champion being determined at the end of each season.

 At its peak, IMCA stock car races attracted crowds of more than 20,000.
 Many of its races were held at state fairs in Iowa, Minnesota, and Nebraska.

 By the late-1970s, the division had been branded "Late Models".
 The last race of its 1977 season (the last race of the first chapter of IMCA Stock Car racing) took place on September 10, 1977 at the Clay County Fair in Spencer, Iowa.
-More than 600 eents were held in the division's first era, between the 1940s and 1977.
+More than 600 events were held in the division's first era, between the 1940s and 1977.
 The era ended after the 1977 season, after experience declining attendance.

 Ernie Derr was often dubbed "Mr. IMCA Stock Car" for his record of 328 wins and twelve season titles.

 Drivers who spent their early careers in IMCA Stock Car included Dick Hutcherson (a two-time season champion who later became a star in NASCAR), Don White (a three-time season champion who later achieved top success in USAC Stock Car), Johnny Beauchamp (a later NASCAR driver, who had great success in the 1956 and 1957 IMCA seasons).